 She originates from the Sanskrit word meaning “invincible.”
 The word Durga refers to a fort, or a place, which is difficult to overrun.
 She can also be defined as “Durgatinashini,” indicating “the one who eliminates suffering.”

 Durga Ma protects her devotees from the darkness of the world, and at the same time decimates their miseries.
 More specifically, she supports in rising above the negative energies linked with anger, greed, lust, egoism and pride.

 Like Shiva, Mother Durga is also referred to as “Triyambake,” meaning the three-eyed Goddess.
 Her left eye signifies desire (the moon), the right eye depicts action (the sun), and the central eye knowledge (fire).

 Devi Durga stands on a lion in the fearless pose of Abhay Mudra, indicating a declaration of freedom from fear.
 The Universal Mother seems to be saying to all her devotees:

 “Surrender all actions and duties onto me and I shall release thee from all fears.”

 The lion Durga sits on represents power, will and determination.
 Riding the lion symbolizes her mastery over all these qualities.
-This suggests to the devotee that one has to possess all these qualities to get over the demon of ego (solely self-interest).
+This suggests to the devotee that one has to possess all of these qualities to get over the demon of ego (solely self-interest).

 Durga’s Battle with Darkness to Restore the Light (Navratri)